SamsungDForum/JuvoPlayer/README.md

 ## Introduction

- JuvoPlayer is a reference player applications designed to be platform and component agnostic, leveraging dependence on device firmware updates (OTNs) and offering greater implementation flexibility.
+ JuvoPlayer is a reference player application designed to be platform and component agnostic, leveraging dependence on device firmware updates (OTNs) and offering greater implementation flexibility.
 Source code is open and can be included in the software products under the MIT license conditions.

  Please read the articles listed below before starting development:
 - [Dependencies](./docs/dependencies.md)